feedzai/make-lightgbm/README.md

 Finally, in the output `pom.xml`, the package version is the one specified in `package_version`, except if it is `0.0.0`.
 In that case the build version becomes `package_version-lightgbm_version`.

+### Building from another LightGBM repository

+By defining the environment variable `LIGHTGBM_REPO_URL` which by default points to [LightGBM](https://github.com/microsoft/LightGBM), to another `http(s)` git LightGBM repo URL, you can build your own custom version of LightGBM.
+This can be useful to try building our own patched/custom versions of LightGBM.
+Ensure you use the _http(s)_ protocol instead of _git_.

 ## Output artifacts

 This is the output: